Injuries: All Ages

 From the San Francisco Municipal Transportation Agency:

-San Francisco useage data
+San Francisco usage data

 71 Percent of SF cyclists wear bike helmets.